 Contact your local utility provider to discuss net metering options.
 You’ll want to consider their requirements for setting up the system, the rates that your energy is paid at and any restrictions that they implement.

 When considering the total cost of the system versus potential gain, take into account any government rebates and tax incentives, which will lower your out-of-pocket expenses.
-If you intend to finance the system through a mortgage or other loan, you’ll also want to take into account the total amount of money that you’ll be paying, including interest, so that you get the full idea of how much the system actually costs.
+If you intend to finance the system through a mortgage or other loan, you’ll also want to take into account the total amount of money that you’ll be paying, including interest, so that you get the full idea of how much the residential solar system actually costs.

 If you find any of these questions or the process as a whole intimidating, the good news is that solar installation professionals are very familiar with the ins and outs of solar installation and can help answer your questions and guide you through the process should you need a hand.
 You can find solar installation professionals in your area by using our search tool.
 On the same page as the installer search, you’ll also find a solar costs calculator that will estimate the cost of a system based on your geographical area and energy consumption.
 The calculator compounds several pieces of data to deliver cost and savings estimates.